tobylc/Deeper/replit.md

 8. **Right Column Rule**: ANY ACTION that is initiated from the "right column" should ALWAYS BE TREATED AS "question" NOT a "response".

+9. **Thread Navigation Rule**: When a user clicks on "Reopen Thread" from any past conversation on the left column - this should NEVER COUNT AS THE USER'S "TURN".
+This should always simply be a "navigational" issue that populates the middle column with the "reopened thread" and gives the user the ability to use their "turn" to respond to the "past thread".
+A user can click the "Reopen Thread" on as many past conversations as they choose and it should NEVER COUNT AS THEIR "TURN"!

 ## System Architecture

 ### Frontend Architecture